51 Nurse Essentials for 2023 (That Every Nurse Should Own)

 10. Nurse tote bag

 A work bag can be both practical and stylish.
 It should have compartments for everything you need but not be overly bulky or difficult to carry.
-The Baggallini Avenue Tote is roomy enough for all your nursing supplies and looks great too!
+The Baggallini Avenue Tote is roomy enough for all your nurse gear and looks great too!
 Plus, it’s water-resistant to help keep your items safe.

 11. Manual blood pressure cuff

-It’s nice to have your own equipment that you can take with you while making your rounds.
-Especially if you’re working in an LTC facility or SNF where supplies may be limited.
+It’s nice to have your own equipment for obtaining vital signs that you can take with you while making your rounds.
+Especially if you’re working in an LTC facility or SNF where nursing supplies may be limited.
 You never know when checking a manual BP is necessary.

 12. Pulse oximeter